code4it-dev/c4it-hugo/content/article/2025/117-httplogging-asp-net/index.md

 app.UseHttpLogging();
 ```

-There's still a problem, though: all the logs generated via HttpLogging are ignored, as logs coming from their namespace (named `Microsoft.AspNetCore.HttpLogging.HttpLoggingMiddleware`) are at *Information* log level, thus ignored by default.
+There's still a problem, though: **all the logs generated via HttpLogging are, by default, ignored**, as logs coming from their namespace (named `Microsoft.AspNetCore.HttpLogging.HttpLoggingMiddleware`) are at *Information* log level, thus ignored because of the default configurations.

-You either have to update the `appsetting.json` file to tell the logging system to process such logs:
+You either have to update the `appsetting.json` file to **tell the logging system to process logs from that namespace**:

 ```json
 {